 5. Pre-authorisations or deposits (any deposit that’s taken from your card)

 6. Collision damage waiver exclusions (what’s covered on the car hire insurance you’re provided)

 7. Warnings about the need for snow chains (a legal requirement in some countries in winter)

 Don’t get caught out by extras

-SAVVY TIP: You don’t have to buy excess insurance from the car hire company — it’s often much more expensive than buying a standalone policy.
+SAVVY TIP: You don’t have to buy excess insurance from the car hire company — it’s often much cheaper to buy a standalone policy.
+There are several companies that offer these policies for around £50 a year.
 Read more about Buying car hire excess insurance elsewhere in this section.

 SAVVY TIP: If you have to buy petrol or diesel from the car hire company you’ll normally pay far more for it than if you bought it yourself.
 If you’re going to return the tank full, make sure you refuel as near to your drop-off location as possible.
 This can be easier said than done if you have a late night flight as petrol stations may be closed or may not accept credit or debit cards.

 3. Pick up and drop off locations: Some companies charge you more if you pick up or drop off the car at an airport, others will charge you more if you drop off in a city centre.
 Some companies charge more if you pick up and drop off at different locations.
 There is no consistency of approach.
 Having had a look at some hire car companies today, a number of the cheapest ones had a shuttle bus to take you to pick up the car.
 You might be fine with that, but it’s worth being aware of.